 Do NOT directly hard wire your Gen1 controller.
 Hard wiring the Rachio will void your warranty.

 Rachio recommended enclosure specs:

-Below is a detailed step by step process on how to install a Rachio Generation 1 outdoors using the enclosure listed above.
-Please note that your installation and site conditions might be different so this is just an overview of the parts included; possible additional parts/tools may be needed as well as advice/suggestions on best practices.
+Below is a detailed step-by-step process on how to install a Rachio Generation 1 outdoors using the enclosure listed above.
+Please note that your installation and site conditions might be different, so this is only intended as an overview of the parts included; possible additional parts/tools may be needed as well as advice/suggestions on best practices.

 REMEMBER: Turn the off power to your controller's circuit when wiring your controller.
 Injury from electrocution is possible if you do not do this.